ShenLab-Genomics/SpliceTransformer/README.md

 <https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_44/gencode.v44.annotation.gtf.gz>
 The file should be placed at `./data/data_package/` and renamed into `gencode.v38.annotation.gtf.gz`

 The default configuration is for hg38.
-However, other versions of annotation can also be used.
+However, other versions of annotation can also be used (the fasta files should contain chromosome labels like `chr1` rather than `1`).

 ---